LimePoint/opschain-docs/docs/examples/running_a_complex_change.md

+---
+sidebar_position: 3
+description: Run a more complex change to provision a multi-node [Confluent](https://www.confluent.io) environment
+---

 # Running a complex change

 Run a more complex change that builds a multi-node [Confluent](https://www.confluent.io/) setup in your local Kubernetes installation.